Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Methodology

 \paragraph{Step 2: General semantic pre-training (\Cref{sec:pretraining_gender_debias}).} To enhance general semantic understanding, we further pre-train the model using synonym/antonym pairs from WordNet, enabling it to capture deeper semantic and syntactic relationships.

-\paragraph{Step 3: Language model training (\Cref{sec:lm_training}).} The pre-trained embedding layer is integrated into a transformer-based language model and kept frozen during downstream training of the model, then the language model is trained on a fairness-critical task involving gender bias mitigation and a safety-critical task involving toxicity detection.
+\paragraph{Step 3: Language model training (\Cref{sec:lm_training}).} The pre-trained embedding layer is integrated into a transformer-based language model and kept frozen during downstream training of the model, and then the language model is trained on a fairness-critical task involving gender bias mitigation.

 \paragraph{Step 4: Formal verification (\Cref{sec:zonotope_formal}).}

 We evaluate fairness and robustness regarding synonym substitutions by perturbing the input embedding space and analyzing the resulting changes in model outputs using formal verification.